cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 ### Default config for the hardware
 Regardless of the hardware, **before doing anything related to the mesh network**, always take your time and **study the default configuration** found in `/etc/config/`.
 For reference, I usually go over the following:

-* How many ethernet ports?
+* How many Ethernet ports?
 * Are they labeled either LAN or WAN or there's both?
-* In `/etc/config/network`, how is the router handling multiple ethernet ports?
+* In `/etc/config/network`, how is the router handling multiple Ethernet ports?
 If there's both LAN and WAN, how is the router separating LAN from WAN?
 * If there is both LAN and WAN, how is the firewall handling them in `/etc/config/firewall`?
 (Probably two zones, LAN and WAN, with LAN->WAN accept all but WAN->LAN deny all?)
 * In `/etc/config/dhcp`, how is the device handling IP addresses?
 (Is there a DHCP server for LAN?)